BiggillyBoyMan/tp/docs/UserGuide.md

 Format: `sort FIELD`

 Notes:
+* Ensure you run `list` before sorting
 * `FIELD` must be one of: `name`, `status`, or `deadline`
 * The field name is case-insensitive (e.g., `sort NAME` works the same as `sort name`)
 * Sorting persists until you run another sort command with a different field
-* Applications remain sorted even after adding, editing, or deleting entries
+* Applications will be listed in chronological order after a command is added (e.g. add, delete, list)

 Examples:
 * `sort name` - Sorts applications alphabetically by company name